Aqsa-K/Data-Visualization/README.md

 ## 2-D Visualization

 ### Correlation Matrix - Heat Map
+*Key:*

+*dataf - the dataframe that holds the entire dataset*

+- Plotting Correlation between different attributes
+- Correlation Matrix Heatmap  - check out potential relationships or correlations amongst the different data attributes by leveraging a pair-wise correlation matrix and depicting it as a heatmap
+- The gradients in the heatmap vary based on the strength of the correlation

 ![alt text](https://github.com/Aqsa-K/Data-Visualization/blob/master/Iris_Figures/Correlation_Matrix_HeatMap.png)

 ### Pair-Wise Scatter Plot
+*Key:*

+*dataf - the dataframe that holds the entire dataset*

+*attribute_list - the list of attributes for which you want to plot pair-wise scatter plots*

+- Visualizing two-dimensional data with pair-wise scatter plots
+- Pair-wise Scatter Plots - Depicting correlation amongst different attributes of the data
+- Observe patterns in two-dimensions for data attributes

 ![alt text](https://github.com/Aqsa-K/Data-Visualization/blob/master/Iris_Figures/Pair_Wise_Scatter_Plot_2D.png)

 ### Parallel Coordinates
+*Key:*

+*dataf - the dataframe that holds the dataset*

+*attribute_list - the list of attributes for which you want to plot parallel coordinates*

+- Points are represented as connected line segments
+- Each vertical line represents one data attribute
+- One complete set of connected line segments across all the attributes represents one data point
+- Points that tend to cluster will appear closer together

 ![alt text](https://github.com/Aqsa-K/Data-Visualization/blob/master/Iris_Figures/Parallel_Coordinates.png)

 ### Scatter Joint Plot
+*Key:*

+*dataf - the dataframe that holds the dataset*

+*attributes - the list of the two attributes for which you want to plot 'scatter plot' and 'joint plot'*

+- Check for patterns, relationships between the two attributes
+- See the individual distributions for the attributes

 ![alt text](https://github.com/Aqsa-K/Data-Visualization/blob/master/Iris_Figures/Scatter_Joint__Plot_2D.png)